fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 a = ​"hello"
 [​1​, ​2​, ​3​].map { |num| a }
 ```
 On `line 1`, we initialise the local variable `a` and assign it to the string object `'hello'`.
 On `line 2`, we call the `map` method on the array object `[1, 2, 3]`.
-We pass a block to the `map` method (denoted by `{}` immediately following the `map` method).
-The block takes a single parameter, `num` and is invoked once for each element in the calling array object.
+We pass a block to the `map` method (denoted by `{}` immediately following the `map` method call).
+The block takes a single parameter, `num` and is run once for each element in the calling array object.

-The `map` method iterates through each element of the array object on which it's called, passing each element to the block parameter `num`.
-In our example, the array element passed to the block parameter `n` is not used.
+The `map` method iterates through each element of the array object on which it's called, passing each element to the block as an argument.
+In our example, the array element passed to the local variable `n` is not used.
 Instead, we return the local variable `a`, as the inner block scope is able to access local variables initialised outside of the block.
 On each iteration, as there's no explicit `return` in the block, the block will implicitly return the last evaluated expression in the block, which is the `a` local variable.

 The `map` method returns a new array object, containing the returned value of the block for each element of the array.
 In our case, this is a new array object `['hello', 'hello', 'hello']`.